Police arrest man in connection to murder in PRP

 When police got there, they found a man who had been shot on the porch.

-A spokesperson for LMPD says there was some kind of fight between the victim and another person who lived at the home and that's when the victim was shot.
+A spokesperson for LMPD says there was a verbal altercation between the victim and Lowery.
+Lowery shot the victim.
+Lowery also gave a recorded Mirandized statement admitting to intentionally shooting the victim and causing his death.

 LMPD says there were other people in the house at the time and they are being interviewed.